afritz1/OpenTESArena/README.md

 - Extract Arena106Setup.zip and run Arena106.exe.
 - Pick a destination folder anywhere and install.
 - Point `ArenaPath` in the options file to the `ARENA` folder.
+- If you receive an error about missing MSVCP140.dll, you will need to download and run the Visual C++ 2015 Redistributable installer from [here](https://www.microsoft.com/en-us/download/details.aspx?id=53587) for your desired target (x64 for 64-bit, x86 for 32-bit).
 - If you receive an error about "alcOpenDevice", you will need to download and run the OpenAL 1.1 Windows Installer from [here](https://www.openal.org/downloads/).

 #### Linux (Ubuntu 16.04)